sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 This file format specification describes the format of WorldEditAdditions schematic files.
 The words `MUST`, `MAY`, `SHALL`, `MUST NOT`, etc that are used in this document are defined as in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+Implementers MUST clearly specify which version(s) of this specific they support.

 Explanations and descriptions have both a technical description and a formal BNF description.
 Where the two differ, the formal BNF will always take precedence.

 ## Purpose